fieldtrip/website/workshop/natmeg/dipolefitting.md

 This tutorial demonstrates how you can use different assumptions to get stable and meaningful dipole fit locations.
 However, it also demonstrates that in the dipole fitting procedure there are many choices than can be made, and that it is not easy to get all parameters right for a meaningful dipole fit solution.
 This explains why commercial software packages such as [BESA](http://www.besa.de) have elaborate graphical user interfaces in which you can more easily explore the effect of the constraints on the dipoles, and why sequential dipole fitting strategies are required to construct dipole models for more complicated source configurations.

 More details on constructing volume conduction models of the head can be found [here for MEG](/tutorial/headmodel_meg) and [here for EEG](/tutorial/headmodel_meg).
 Other tutorials are available that demonstrate the [MNE](/tutorial/minimumnormestimate) and [Beamformer](/tutorial/beamformer) methods.
-An alternative method for computing the activity timeseries at regions of interest using beamformers is described [here](/tutorial/virtual_sensors).
+An alternative method for computing the activity time series at regions of interest using beamformers is described [here](/tutorial/virtual_sensors).

 ### Suggested further reading